daemonraco/drtools/docs/endpoints.md

 You can even set `globalBehaviors` as a list of string providing more than one path at once giving you the ability to better organize your codes.

+## By method
+If you want to have a different response for certain path depending on the request method, you can do something this.

+Let's say your endpoint directory is at `/path/to/mock-ups` and you have a JSON file at `/path/to/mock-ups/books.json` that you want it to be used only on `GET` requests, you can create the directory `/path/to/mock-ups/_METHODS/get` and move `books.json` into it.

+If you want a different answer for `POST` requests, you can create the directory `/path/to/mock-ups/_METHODS/post` and put another file called `books.json` with different contents.

 ----
 [Back to README](../README.md)